wenkokke/paper-races-in-classical-linear-logic/README.md

 allows non-determinism, and as such permits programs with races, but it does this without losing its strong ties to classical linear logic or the guarantee not to deadlock.

+The directory src/cpnd1 contains a formalisation of Non-deterministic CP in Agda, implementing a cut-elimination proof, showing preservation, progress, and termination.